 - Optional:Enter a description for the application in the Application Description field.

-- In the Select Image section, select Image Repository Namespace as .
-Then, select 1.0 in the rightmost drop-down list of edas-demo-image.
-The demo image edas-demo-image/provider in the image repository namespace edas-demo-image and the image version number 1.0 are provided by EDAS.
+- In the Select Image section, select edas-demo-image from the Image Repository Namespace drop-down list.
+Then, select 1.0 from the rightmost drop-down list of edas-demo-image/provider.
+The demo image edas-demo-image/provider in the image repository edas-demo-image and the image version number 1.0 are provided by EDAS.
 You are not allowed to change the settings.

-- In the Single Pod Resource Quota section, set CPU Cores to 1, and Memory (MB) to 2048.
+- In the Single-pod Resource Quota section, set the CPU Cores parameter to 1 and the Memory (MB) parameter to 2048.

 - In the Advanced Settings step, click Create Application.
-In the Advanced Settings step, you can configure advanced settings based on your requirements.
-For more information, see the advanced settings section of the Advanced configurations topic.
+In the Advanced Settings step, you can configure the advanced settings based on your requirements.
+For more information, see Advanced settings.

-- In the Creation Completed step, confirm Basic Information, Configurations, and Advanced Settings, and then click Create Application.
+- In the Creation Completed step, confirm the settings of Basic Information, Configurations, and Advanced Settings, and then click Create Application.

-After the system starts to deploy the application, the message Basic Information is prompted at the top of the page.
-It requires about 2 minutes to deploy the application.
+After the system starts to deploy the application, the message Application change in progress... is prompted in the upper part of the Basic Information page.
+The deployment requires about 2 minutes.